 A lipoma is a round, moveable lump under the skin which ranges from pea to egg-size or larger.
 These non-cancerous tumours are made up of fat cells and grow slowly under the skin in the subcutaneous tissue

 They are found most often on the torso, neck, upper thighs, upper arms, and armpits, but they can occur almost anywhere in the body.

 The cause of lipomas is not completely understood, but the tendency to develop them can be inherited.
 At Excellence Medical, you can have these Lipomas Removed under local anesthesia.

 - Are small and felt just under the skin.

-- Usually do not cause pain.
+- Usually do not cause pain, but may be uncomfortable.

 1. Situated just under the skin.
 They commonly occur in the neck, shoulders, back, abdomen, arms and thighs.

 2. Soft and doughy to the touch.
 They also move easily with slight finger pressure.

 3. Generally small.
 Lipomas are typically less than 2 inches (5 centimeters) in diameter, but they can grow much larger.

 4. Sometimes painful.
 Lipomas can be painful if they grow and press on nearby tissues and nerves.